 You'll notice a split in the baby's lip.
 It's easy to see right at birth.

 any problems feeding.
-But babies with both cleft lip
+But a baby who has both a cleft lip

 fetal ultrasound during pregnancy can detect a cleft

 lip.
-But an ultrasound doesn't always find the problem, so doctors don't rely on it to diagnose a cleft lip.
+But an ultrasound doesn't always find the problem, so doctors can't always rely on it to diagnose a cleft lip.